Tuesday morning we were up and about early. After breakfast (not steak and kidney pie) we took off by tube to St. Paul’s Cathedral.

 The Gold Gallery is also outside and very near the top of the central dome.
 At the top we were about 333 meters above the floor of the church and we both agree that the views were worth the climb.
 As we were going up we met a nice family with two little boys, Sam (6) and Jack (4) who were visiting London from Yorkshire on their mid-term break.
 One nice thing about following two little boys up the stairs was that they took frequent breaks which meant we also took breaks and that kept us from looking like total wooses.

+After traveling to the top we went down to the crypt.
+Before heading down there we talked with one of the priests.
+Ironically as soon as we told him we were from Iowa, his eyes lit up an he started talking about our presidential election.
+His job is to call all the visitors to a moment of prayer and silence every hour on the hour.
+We sat and prayed with people from many nations and then followed him in the Lord’s prayer.
 In the crypt I saw Lord Nelson’s tomb among many others.
 In the mosaic floor pattern at the foot of his tomb were two crocodiles and at the other end they had a copy of a prayer he wrote out before a battle (I don’t know from that if it was Trafalgar or not) that was amazing: asking for victory without the stain of misdeeds by anyone and mercy from the victors, committing himself to the Lord’s care and ending with "Amen, Amen, Amen".
 (This is a poor paraphrase – his words were much better.)
 I was very touched.

 Okay, I looked online and found a copy of the prayer.
 It was written before the battle of Trafalgar in which Lord Nelson lost his life.